aiparragirre/wROC/README.md

 - `phat.var`: predicted probabilities of event.
 - `weights.var`: sampling weights.

 We can put these three vectors in a data frame, or save them separately in three different vectors.
+The data set `example_data_wroc` is set as an example in the package.

 We also need to define the tags for events and non-events (default are: `event = 1` and `nonevent = 0`).